-Due to the varying purposes of the shoe, there is one obvious difference to the sole of the Skwama and Solution.
-The unique cut out on the rubber of the Skwama forefoot allows it to stay flexible, allowing the shoe to gain as much surface contact as possible with walls of varying angles.
+Due to the varying purposes of the shoe, there is one obvious difference between the sole of the Skwama and the Solution.
+The unique cut-out on the rubber of the Skwama forefoot allows it to stay flexible, allowing the shoe to gain as much surface contact as possible with walls of varying angles.

 When it comes to the bottom of the shoe, however, it’s the midsole where these two shoes differ most.
 You might not be able to see the midsole, but you can certainly feel it.
-This is what gives the shoe its rigidity.
+This is a main contributor to the shoe’s its rigidity.

 It doesn’t take a genius to see that both the Solution and Skwama use velcro closure systems.
-This isn’t exactly surprizing either, as a velcro closure fits with the M.O. of each shoe.
+This isn’t exactly surprising either, as a velcro closure fits with the M.O. of each shoe.

 As it’s designed for bouldering, the Solution needs a closure that allows for easy on, easy off access.
-The Solution uses, what La Sportiva have dubbed, a ‘Lock Harness System’.
-I’m actually a big fan of these types of closure, they allow for a large degree of adjustability, which you don’t get with single or double velcro strap closures.
+The Solution uses, what La Sportiva has dubbed, a ‘Lock Harness System’.
+I’m actually a big fan of these types of closures, they allow for a large degree of adjustability, which you don’t get with single or double-velcro strap closures.

 The trade-off with such a robust heel design is the lack of sensitivity.
 The rubber is so thick, you get little to no feedback on the heel placement.
 This ultimately comes down to your individual preference, although this tends to be a love/hate feature of the Solution.